kammitama5/kammitama5.github.io/_posts/2018-9-28-Friday-September-28th.md

   it after watching Gabe's talk on folds.
 - I also met Bartosz and met up again with Matthias and Ron and Ranjit and everyone.
-- I met David from Galois, who worked with Dan on Little Typer (we also went to that book release party) , who I met via email because I was planning on attending the Galois workshop in UMass, but had to dog-sit last minute and didn't end up going (I totally would have gone for the day!
+- I met David from Galois, who worked with Dan on Little Typer (we also went to that book release party) .
+I met David via email because I was planning on attending the Galois workshop in UMass, but had to dog-sit last minute and didn't end up going (I totally would have gone for the day!
 It was a Haskell workshop.
 However, I've also tried to convince him to have one on the West Coast).
 - Chris's dinner for K-12 education was amazing.
 I met so many great people there (and Bartosz also